VitorHugoOli/tp_grafos/cjson/README.md

 ### Welcome to cJSON.

 cJSON aims to be the dumbest possible parser that you can get your job done with.
-It's a single file of C, and a single header file.
+It's a single debugFile of C, and a single header debugFile.

 JSON is described best here: http://www.json.org/
 It's like XML, but fat-free.
 You use it to move data around, store things, or just